Should I Choose a Plan With a Low Premium or Low Deductible?

 Choose a Plan With a Low Premium or Low Deductible

-Key Features of Low Deductible Plans:
+Key Features of Low Deductible Plans

-A low deductible plan may be right if:
+Consider a low deductible plan if:

 • You or a family member has a pre-existing condition

-• You’re a senior citizen
+• You are a senior citizen

-• You expect major treatments or surgeries soon
+• You anticipate surgeries or major treatments

 FeatureHigh DeductibleLow Deductible